MariaMerkel/rdap-java/README.md

 This is the (to my knowledge) only comprehensive Java client library for RDAP, the successor of Whois.

 Right now, this library is still in development.
-It is usable, but there is no full test coverage yet so production use is not recommended.
+It is usable and should be production ready, but frequent changes will still be made.

 ## Bootstrapping and Redirectors
 This library supports bootstrapping via the IANA bootstrap registries as defined in RFC 9224, but a redirector (as defined in RFC 7480 Appendix C) can be used by setting it as the service URL when creating an RDAPClient instance.